xvik/dropwizard-guicey/src/doc/docs/guide/guice/module-analysis.md

 Motivation:

-* First of all, this avoid error cases when remaining chain part contains only abstract types (e.g. only interfaces remains)
+* First of all, this avoids error cases when remaining chain part contains only abstract types (e.g. only interfaces remains)
-* Removes possible incosistencies as long chains may appear due to some class overrides and so removing only top (overriding) class will just to "before override" state.
+* Removes possible inconsistencies as long chains may appear due to some class overrides and so removing only top (overriding) class will just to "before override" state.

 Removed chains are visible on [guice report](#removed-bindings).

 ## Transitive modules

-During bindings analysis guicey can see binding modules hierarchy (module A install module B which register binding C).
+During bindings analysis guicey can see binding module's hierarchy (module "A" installs module "B", which registers binding C).
 Using this guicey can remove all bindings relative to exact module class - the result is the same as if such module was never registered.